-She left the church in panic.
+She left the church in confusion.

 In a quiet piazza she found a stone bench in the sun.
 She leaned against the warm wall and closed her eyes.

 Paranoia, auditory hallucinations, she analyzed herself with clinical precision.
 The next step, schizophrenia.
 She shook her head.
 What was going on inside her: the bloodbath in East-Prussia, the superstitious train conductor, Clara in Hanover, Dahl's skeptical analysis of her work, her clairvoyance before Kandinsky's painting of Nina, and now, voices.

 Were these events related?
 Maybe the vision of the bloodbath and the voice in the church were products of her own distressed psyche, but she should not attach mystical meanings to the other happenings, they were ordinary coincidences.

-When Dahl had asked her about the meaning of life, she had been flippant.
 What really did she know about death?
 She had never faced it, death had never before spoken to her.

-She truly meant what she had told Dahl; death experiences were able to open one's mind.
-But to imagine death as her constant companion was another matter.
-She had not given much thought to death's constant presence.
+To imagine death as her constant companion was a matter she had not given any thought to.